PaulusElektrus/AI_Fake_Face_Gender-Age_Telegram_Bot/README.md

 3) Run python generate_faces.py once, this will take a while!
 4) Now you can start the telegram bot with python main.py

+## Attention:

+Bot and helper scripts are running, but bot delivers at the moment no pictures.
+Integration with DB is not yet finished.

 All images are from [thispersondoesnotexist](https://thispersondoesnotexit.com).
 Thanks to [smahesh29](https://github.com/smahesh29/Gender-and-Age-Detection) and [hankhank10](https://github.com/hankhank10/fakeface)!